 An over-reliance on Tylenol and overdosing with acetaminophen causes 56,000 emergency room visits, 26,000 hospitalizations and 458 deaths annually according to an article at MedScape.com.

-Accidental overdosing happens when people exceed recommended dosages.
+Accidental overdosing happens when people exceed recommended dosages using Tylenol for fever or pain relief.
 Since it’s available over the counter, people believe Tylenol is “safe,” and taking a few extra can’t hurt.
 At the same time, a variety of medications contain acetaminophen, so it’s easy to take more than you’re realizing unintentionally.
 Yet even when it’s taken at the “correct” dosage, Tylenol causes changes in liver function in some people.

-Tylenol is even more dangerous to kids than adults as their livers are smaller and they’re more susceptible to acetaminophen poisoning.
-Parents see pediatricians prescribe Tylenol regularly for fevers and other ailments, plus children’s Tylenol products are for sale at pharmacies everywhere.
+Tylenol is even more dangerous to kids than adults, as their livers are smaller.
+Children are more susceptible to acetaminophen poisoning.
+Parents see pediatricians prescribe Tylenol for fever and other ailments regularly, plus children’s Tylenol products are for sale at pharmacies everywhere.
 Yet the risks of giving children Tylenol aren’t outlined on packages, and it’s incredibly easy for parents to accidentally give their kids too high of a dose.

 Tylenol is now considered so potentially hazardous to our health, the FDA is currently considering restricting acetaminophen based on the recommendations of a health advisory committee.
 Lowering dosages, eliminating certain drugs that combine acetaminophen with other controlled medications, and placing a black box warning on prescription acetaminophen products’ labels are some of the restrictions being considered.